MayateDev/TextFileDB/README.md

 Yes.
 Probably alot at the moment.
 Have not cared to much about error handling and user input controls yet.

-I expect many issues if columns are added to tables when database file for that table already exists.
+I expect many issues if columns are added to or deleted from tables when database file for that table already exists.
 There is no function to fix this as it is right now.

 # Credits
 I have to give some credits to [**Tim Corey**](https://www.youtube.com/user/IAmTimCorey/featured).
 I got the idea to make this library watching